Femke-r0797855/DatabasesAdvanced/README.md

 Now we also need a visual representation of our database.
 So we install Compass.

-Downlaod mongoDB Compass:<br>
+Downloadd mongoDB Compass:<br>
 `wget https://downloads.mongodb.com/compass/mongodb-compass_1.25.0_amd64.deb` <br>
 Install MongoDB Compass:<br>
 `sudo dpkg -i mongodb-compass_1.25.0_amd64.deb`<br>
 Start MongoDB Compass:<br>
 `mongodb-compass`<br>

+Download Redis <br>

+For Redis there is a bash file included in this repos To test if it is installed, Type the following commands:
+- `redis-cli`
+- `ping`
+If you don't get any errors, then Redis is ready.
+If you get an error, try one of these commands:
+- `sudo apt install redis-server`
+- `sudo apt install redis-tools`

+When you want to run the code, type this into your terminal:
+- `python3 bitcoin.py`
-To test and start this code you need to type into the terminal following command: ` python3 bitcoin.py`
+To test and start this code you need to type into the terminal following command: `python3 bitcoin.py`

 ![MongoDBWerkt](https://user-images.githubusercontent.com/79083840/109400704-6ee56400-794a-11eb-97c4-77d7b02acdcf.PNG)
-!!!

 Ga naar de plaats waar je het wilt installeren
 (cd Dekstop)
-touch RedisInstall -> bash file maken ales in file steken en dan bash RedisInstal test of het werkt
+touch RedisInstall -> bash file maken alles in file steken en dan bash RedisInstal test of het werkt

-sudo apt install redis-tools
-sudo apt install redis-server
-ping

 pip3 install redis